Brentwood Medical Clinic is open and operating under normal business hours. We are continuing to care for our patients.

 Is there anything I can do to keep myself, my family and friends safe?

 We are going to live with COVID-19 virus for a while.
-Following list will help to keep you away from it.
+Please visit HealthLinkBC on tips for reducing your risk of infection.

 copyright July 2 2020 Brentwood Medical Clinic